rust-hal/io-hal-docs/docs/GPIO.md

   * motivation: a critical section is not required in general, but can be added around the function call if necessary.

+In some rare cases you can also use binband region or atomics to access shared GPIO registers in a safe way without critical sections.

 ## Alternate function setup

 * Pass GPIO registers explicitly (F1, F3, L4)